8 places to get a custom cocktail dress in Toronto

-A master of embroidery, knitting, leathercraft, and roasting the Fords on Twitter, Breeyn designs whimsical frocks that dare to flatter the female form-- just don't call them "fairy-style prom dresses."
+A master of embroidery, knitting, leathercraft, and roasting the Fords on Twitter, Breeyn designs whimsical frocks that dare to flatter the female form - just don't call them "fairy-style prom dresses."
 Seriously.
 She hates that.
-With a focus on ethical and eco fashion, her custom dresses (between $150 and $300) are easy on the conscience and wallet.
+With a focus on ethical and eco fashion, her custom dresses (anywhere from $500-$3000 depending on the design) are easy on the conscience and wallet.
 Turnaround time is typically three to four weeks.

 A little punk rock princess and a little 50's pinup, Peach Beserk is full of tulle temptations and sassy silkscreen prints with names like "I'm a Natural Woman," "Ick," and "What Would Jesus Print."
 Colour options include "Commie Red," "Crusin for a Brusin," and "Dirty New York Taxi."
 Full of funk and flirt, their custom work is the same price as buying off-the-rack (around $500).
 Up the creative ante by designing your own silkscreen.

 This Project Runway Canada alum recently parted ways with the label formerly known as Basch by Brandon, which frees him up to design the elegant eveningwear he does best.
 Starting at $2000, his dresses are what fashion industry folk refer to as "investment" pieces (he may not know YSL, but he can certainly charge like YSL).
 His turnaround is quick at two weeks, with three personal fittings in that time to make sure everything's just right.

 Champagne and Cupcakes